 Schwebel Lecture Series

-The Schwebel Baking Company of Youngstown, Ohio, is a major supporter of the Hospitality and Event Management program.
+The Schwebel Family Foundation of Youngstown, Ohio, is a major supporter of the Hospitality and Event Management program.
 More than 30 years ago, the Schwebel family established an endowment for the program, primarily to support an annual Schwebel Guest Lecture Series.
 In addition, the endowment has supported the development of the Catering and Research Kitchen and various levels of student support.
 Lee Schwebel has served on the Hospitality and Events Management Advisory Board for over 20 years.